wrehman1/DevOps-Learning-Docker/README.md

 Containers - are lightweight, thye share the host operating system and they start up quickly, which makes them ideal for modern cloud native applications.

 Virtual Machines - Provide strong isolation and include a full operating system which makes them suitable for applications requiring a full isolation or running different OS types on the same host.

+## Understanding Dockerfile

+`FROM` : Specifies the base image to use for the Docker image.
+The base image serves as the foundation for the application.

+`RUN` : Executes commands in the container.
+This instruction is used to install packages, update dependencies etc.

+`COPY` : Copies files from the host machine into the container.

+`WORKDIR` : Sets the working directory for subsequent instructions.
+This ensures that the command runs in the correct                    directory within the container.

+`CMD` : Specifies the command to run when the container starts.